Azure API Management Token Limit Policy: Controlling AI Token Consumption Per Consumer

 The race is now on.
 The challenge for the cloud industry is to translate the high-level, technical criteria of the SOVs into auditable, real-world reality to achieve that elusive top SEAL-4 ranking.
 The battle for the future of Europe’s cloud is officially underway.

-My experience in retail showed me that, and I was involved in rebuilding an integration platform.
+An example is that my experience in retail showed me that, and I was involved in rebuilding an integration platform.
 In the world of integration, where you’re constantly juggling disparate systems, multiple data formats, and unpredictable volumes, a solid architecture is paramount.
 Thus, I always try to build the best solution based on experience rather than on what’s written in the literature.

-What is funny to me is that when I built the integration platform, I realized I was applying patterns like the Walking Skeleton for architectural validation and the Pipes and Filters pattern for resilient, flexible integration flows.
+What is funny to me is that when I built the integration platform, I realized I was applying patterns such as the Walking Skeleton for architectural validation and the Pipes and Filters pattern for resilient, flexible integration flows.

 The Walking Skeleton caught my attention when a fellow architect at my current workplace brought it to my attention.
 And I realized that this is what I actually did with my team at the retailer.
 Hence, I should read some literature from time to time!